 Now start at the top of the turkey at the ridge and carve downward.
-Then Slice across the grain (Cutting horizontally toward the center of the turkey) to make slices of turkey.
+Slice across the grain (cutting horizontally toward the center of the turkey) to make slices of turkey.
 If you don’t cut across the grain of the turkey; it will cause all the juices to escape and you will end up with yet another dry Thanksgiving Turkey!

-For more visual, I highly recommend checking out this awesome How to Carve a Turkey video on the Fine Cooking website.
+If you need a visual on how to carve a turkey, I highly recommend checking out this awesome How to Carve a Turkey video on the Fine Cooking website.
 It really makes it easy to understand, and has some great tips to make carving your Thanksgiving Turkey a lot easier!

 Now, don’t wait for the Thanksgiving Turkey to give this a try!